abner071/desafio02-passmanager/README.md

 # Passmanager

-Desafio principal do Chapter II do Ignite - Rocketseat
+Desafio do Chapter II do Ignite - Rocketseat